 Around the nucleus of death, dead centre, revolve, elliptically, the several additional and associated notions, reflecting disparate points of view.
 It's that "dead centre" that is so telling.
 Those two words, hreşer unwearnum, "defenceless wraith", are literally the exact centre of the poem.
 It occurs to me here that Bohr-Sommerfeld is a better heuristic model than Howlett-Olsen-Runion.
 Click here, and here.

 In place of a conception of death and Hel as a pleasant dream, rewarding a life of achievement, the militant crusader threatened the pagan with a redesigned Hell of permanent torture in a fiery furnace.
 The Roman ruled by instilling fear.
-There is no sense of loving an enemy, or turning the other cheek, as had been promoted by his religion's alleged founder.
+There is no sense of loving an enemy, or turning the other cheek, as had been promoted by his adopted religion's alleged founder.
 Inquisitorial persecution of dissidents was rampant.
 Indulgence or remission might be purchased for ready cash, as time went on The power of authority was augmented.
-The pagan, especially the northern pagan, had little fear of death, unlike the Roman convert, who was kept in subjection by a priestly reiteration of what fate had in store for all, as all were judged to be sinners.
+The early original pagan, especially the northern pagan, had little fear of death, unlike the Roman convert, who was kept in subjection by a priestly reiteration of what fate had in store for all, as all were judged to be sinners.
 Purgatory beckoned.

 At left is an excerpt from Karen Armstrong's 500-page History of God, 1993, It's upsetting to realise that her history has only one mention of Zeus, page 80, and nothing at all about Odin.
-Her account deals virtually exclusively with a dreadful, ferocious and primitive Middle-Eastern volcanic deity named Jahve (as identified by Freud), the origin of the Hebrew, Christian and Muslim faiths, and the inspiration for National Socialism's concept of the chosen people, and the ultimate justification for ethnic cleansing from the land of Canaan, as outlined in the Hebrew scriptures.
+Her account deals virtually exclusively with a dreadful, ferocious and primitive Middle-Eastern volcanic deity named Jahve (as identified by Freud), the origin of the Hebrew, Christian and Muslim faiths, the inspiration for National Socialism's concept of the master race of chosen people, and the ultimate justification for ethnic cleansing from the land of Canaan, as outlined in the Hebrew scriptures.

 Strathern thinks well of Bohr; above the likes of Newton, Einstein and Hawking.
 Page 63.
 "Bohr would never forget Rutherford's Manchester laboratory.
 This was how science should be done: in an atmosphere of camaraderie and fruitful argument, in which all took part."
 This is, of course, how debate among Anglo-Saxonists should also take place, but in my experience it doesn't.
 No doubt not all members of the faculty are ill-mannered boors; I just seem to have exclusively encountered the ones that are.